rbpasker/FacebookDesktopApp/README.md

 Facebook Desktop Application

 The Facebook Desktop Application is a project created in 2012 during a Design Patterns class I attended.
-The project was created by my friend Oriel Blezer and myself.
+The project was created by my friend Oriel Belzer and myself.

 The main focus in this project is using design patterns describe thier class diagram and use cases.